cfshi/coronavirus/MREB.app.md

 # 8/1 Describe concisely and in plain language the study background of the proposed research project
 (e.g., context of the research, previous research, importance of this area of study, etc.).

-COVID-19 pandemic has caused a serious international public health crisis.
-Understanding the public attitude and knowledge of the disease that may contribute to COVID-19 spread has the potential to improve the control of transmission of another infectious outbreak like this.
+__JD__: Changed.
+Communication "flow" is awkward, I think we used information flow in the proposal.
-The effect of public behaviour and the communication flow is especially crucial in the case of COVID-19 and has not yet been evaluated.
-By knowing whether the public perception of the disease is align with the guidelines recommended by health authorities is necessary for the control of disease outbreak.
-This study will capture preliminary data necessary for modelling disease transmission and information flow.
+The interactions between health communication and public behaviour is crucial in controlling COVID-19 and has not yet been evaluated.  __JD__: has not been evaluated seems strong and unnecessary.
+Understanding public attitudes, disease knowledge and behaviour has the potential to improve the control of transmission of COVID-19 and of future outbreaks.
+__JD__: Is there no previous research that can be cited?
+Maybe from other diseases?

 # 8.2 Describe concisely and in plain language the specific purpose / research question for
 the proposed study.

 The primary goal of this study is to characterize what COVID-19 knowledge the public has and the pattern of responses to the pandemic in relation to the government policy.
 There are three main questions in this proposed study:
-What are people’s knowledge of COVID-19?
+* What are people’s knowledge of COVID-19?
-How do people respond to COVID-19?
+* How do people respond to COVID-19?
-How are people impacted by the COVID-19 outbreak?
+* How are people impacted by the COVID-19 outbreak? __JD__: I am not sure what this means in this context.
+Does it differ from "respond"?

 # 9.1 What is the approximate number of participants required for this study?
 Where applicable, also provide a rationale for your choice in sample size